bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----------+
 ```

-As you can see each name is present multiple times in the list.
+As you can see, each name is present multiple times in the list.
 We have 2 times `bobby`, 2 times `devdjo` and 2 times `tony`.

-If we wanted to only show the unique `usernames`, we could add the `DISTINCT` keyworkd to our select statement:
+If we wanted to only show the unique `usernames`, we could add the `DISTINCT` keyword to our select statement:

 ```
 SELECT DISTINCT username FROM users;